Algebras defined by Lyndon words and Artin-Schelter regularity: Introduction

-\begin{definition} A subset $G \subseteq I$ of monic polynomials \emph{is a Gr\"{o}bner basis of $I$ (with respect to $\prec$)} if (1) $G$ generates $I$ as a two-sided ideal, and (2) $\mathfrak{N}(\overline{G}) = \mathfrak{N}$.
-A Gr\"{o}bner basis $\mathfrak{R}$ is \emph{minimal} if the set $\mathfrak{R} - \{f\}$ is not a Gr\"{o}bner basis of $I$, whenever $f \in \mathfrak{R}$. \emph{Equivalently, the set $\mathfrak{R} \subseteq I$ is a minimal Gr\"{o}bner basis of $I$ \emph{iff} $\overline{\mathfrak{R}}= W= W(\overline{I})$, the set of obstructions.} A minimal Gr\"{o}bner basis $\mathfrak{R}$ of $I$ is \emph{reduced} if each $f \in \mathfrak{R}$ is reduced modulo $\mathfrak{R} - \{f\}$, that is $f$ is a linear combination of normal modulo $\mathfrak{R} - \{f\}$ monomials.
-Clearly, $\mathfrak{R}$ is finite if and only if the set of obstructions $W$ is finite.
-In this case the algebra $A = K\langle X\rangle / (\mathfrak{R})$ is called \emph{a standard finitely presented algebra}, or shortly \emph{an s.f.p. algebra}. \end{definition} It is known that each ideal $I$ of $K\asX$ has a uniquely determined reduced Gr\"{o}bner basis $G= G(I)$ (with respect to $\prec$).
-However, $G$ may be infinite.
-In \cite{GIF} we initiate the study of algebraic and homological properties \emph{of graded associative algebras for which the set of obstructions consists of Lyndon words}.
+So, the reduced Gr\"{o}bner basis $G(I)$ is finite if and only if the set of obstructions $W$ is finite.
+In this case the algebra $A = K\langle X\rangle / (G)$ is called \emph{a standard finitely presented algebra}, or shortly \emph{an s.f.p. algebra}. \end{definition} In \cite{GIF} we initiate the study of algebraic and homological properties \emph{of graded associative algebras for which the set of obstructions consists of Lyndon words}.
 Lyndon words and Lyndon-Shirshov bases are widely used in the context of Lie algebras and their enveloping algebras, and also for PI algebras (see for example the celebrated Shirshov theorem of heights, \cite{BLSZ}).
 It will be interesting to explore the remarkable combinatorial properties of Lyndon words in a more general context of graded associative algebras.

 \begin{notconvention} We fix an enumeration on the set $X$ of generators, $X = \{x_1, x_2, \cdots, x_n\}$, $g \geq 2$.
 By $\mathfrak{C} (X, W)$ we shall denote \emph{the class of all graded} $K$-\emph{algebras} $A = K\langle X\rangle / I$, with a finite set of generators $X$ and a set of obstructions $W$ of arbitrary cardinality. $\mathfrak{N} = \mathfrak{N}(W)$ will denote the set of normal words (mod $W$). $\mathfrak{N}$ is a $K$-basis for each algebra $A \in \mathfrak{C} (X, W)$.
 By convention we consider only \emph{minimal presentations of} $A$, so